 Campus Biotech is a Swiss center of excellence in biotechnology and life sciences research focusing on three domains: Neuroscience & Neurotechnology, Digital Health and Global Health.

-Founded in 2013 by a Consortium composed by the Swiss Federal Institute of Technology in Lausanne (EPFL), the University of Geneva (UNIGE), the Bertarelli Family and Hansjörg Wyss, the Campus functions like a giant incubator and focuses on pure science and its translation into real solutions and practical outcomes that have an impact on society and the world.
+Founded in 2013 by a Consortium composed by the École polytechnique fédérale de Lausanne (EPFL), the University of Geneva (Unige), the Bertarelli Family and Hansjörg Wyss, the Campus functions like a giant incubator and focuses on pure science and its translation into real solutions and practical outcomes that have an impact on society and the world.

 Campus Biotech was created to cross boundaries between disciplines and sectors, providing a unique ecosystem that brings academic, clinical, industrial and entrepreneurial actors together, to ensure projects to have access to the resources and skills that they need to push the frontiers of medical discoveries and to make breakthroughs.
 Partners and scientists based at Campus Biotech become part of a diverse, dynamic culture of knowledge exchange.